dmar1n/lazy-log-formatter/README.md

 F-strings found and fixed in '...\tests\data\test.py'.
 ```

-After running the formatter, the code will be transformed to:
+And the code will be transformed to:

 ```python
 import logging